SolsticeSorcerer/demo/README.md

 # demo
 # My first repo
-# just a pizza site
+# just a pizza site with only css and html without any framework